-- Click the to (Safely Remove Hardware) icon in the task bar located at the bottom-right corner of the desktop. - 2 Click [Eject (the device connected)].
+Click the to (Safely Remove Hardware) icon in the task bar located at the bottom-right corner of the desktop.

+2 Click [Eject (the device connected)].
 The message appears.
+B Open Devices and Printers

+The message appears.
+Eject

+- Removable Disk (L:)

-Generation of the provided Disk (L:) - 3 Disconnect the USB cable from the Windows PC and your camera.
+3 Disconnect the USB cable from the Windows PC and your camera.